listspa/groot/CONTRIBUTING.md

 Currently, only developers at LIST can create releases.

-Create an account on NPM.JS and contact Andrea Bergia <a.bergia@list-group.com> for being added to the listgroup organization on NPM.
+Create an account on NPM.JS and contact Paolo Inaudi <p.inaudi@list-group.com> to be added to the `listgroup` organization on NPM.

 Next, you have to do an `npm login` using your account in the terminal.